Jobeg/centrifuge-database-creator/README.md

 The main program is centrifuge_database_creator.
 It takes the wanted taxonomy in a newick format, a bunch of fasta files (for your database) and creates for you the corresponding names.dmp, nodes.dmp and seqid2taxid.map required for centrifuge-build.

-## Use-case: ok how can I use this stuff?
+## Use-case: ok how can I use this?

 ### Exemple 1: adding new sequences from official taxonomy